-- Post Rock: A major influence on nearly all of Lunn's work.
-He has named Godspeed You Black Emperor as one of his favourite artists, so this should not be a surprise.
+- Post-Rock: A major influence on nearly all of Lunn's work.
+He has named Godspeed You!
+Black Emperor as one of his favourite artists, so this should not be a surprise.
 The second half of The Scars of Man on the Once Nameless Wilderness could almost be considered a post-bluegrass album; it frequently melds the song structures of post-rock with bluegrass instrumentation.

 - Progressive Rock: A major influence on "The Long Road" suite among other pieces.

 - Shoegaze: Several songs on ...On the Subject of Mortality are influenced by this genre, most notably "..Seeing..".
 The second Wheels Within Wheels split also bears a lot of influence from this genre, and it shows up in some other Panopticon songs too.

 - Sinister Surveillance: The band is named after Jeremy Bentham's concept for a prison, which was later expanded by Michel Foucault to apply to the modern "disciplinary" society in that hierarchical structures such as the army, the factory, the hospital, and the school have all evolved to fit Bentham's concept of a panopticon.
 Needless to say, this is a fitting name for an anarchist band.

 - Surprisingly Gentle Song: "...Speaking...(Collapsed Version)", "Idavoll", "To Make an Idol of Our Fear and Call It God", most of the songs on Wheels Within Wheels/Panopticon II, over half the songs on Kentucky, "The Long Road, Pt.
 I: One Last Fire...", "Norwegian Nights", "Tamarack's Gold Returns", "Trauerweide II", possibly others.
 The press releases for The Scars of Man on the Once Nameless Wilderness suggest that the entire second half of the album will fall into this trope as well.

 - Uncommon Time: The second half of "The Long Road, Pt.
 II: Capricious Miles" is in 7/4.